 Highest Mountains In Cambodia

-Phnom Aural is the tallest mountain in Colombia at an elevation of 5,948 feet above the sea level.
+Phnom Aural is the tallest mountain in Cambodia at an elevation of 5,948 feet above the sea level.
 The mountain is located in the eastern part of the Cardamom Mountains in the Aoral District, Kampong Speu Province.
 The area around Phnom Aural is sparsely populated because of its remoteness.
 As a conservation measure and to protect the wildlife around Phnom Aural Mountain, Phnom Aural Wildlife Sanctuary was established.
 The sanctuary contains over ten species of large mammals including tigers, elephants, and leopards, and several birds’ species.
 The mountain is covered by bamboo trees.
 Wild boars loiter on the mountain, especially at night.
 There is a Buddha shrine at the summit of Phnom Aural Mountain.
 Buddhist considers the mountain a sacred place of prayer and often climbs to the top to offer their prayers.

 Phnom Samkos is the second highest mountain in Cambodia at an elevation of 5,633 feet above the sea level.
 The peak is located in the western part of the Cardamom Mountains.
 Phnom Samkos is surrounded by the Phnom Samkos Wildlife Sanctuary which is named after the mountain.
 The areas around Phnom Samkos Mountain support a large variety of rare flora and fauna some of which are unique to Cambodia.
 The Wildlife Sanctuary is a major tourist attraction in the area.
 The mountain is home to diverse wildlife including about 25 species of large mammals, 30 species of small mammals, several birds and amphibian species, and a wide range of floral species.